-Registration for Thesis/Dissertation Proposal Students must have completed all required credits in course work and PhD students must approved their qualifying exam.

-3. Preparation of the Thesis/Dissertation Proposal In order to avoid extensive revisions and unnecessary delays, the student should consult his/her Advisor and the Thesis/Dissertation Committee on how to prepare the Thesis/Dissertation Proposal.

-4. Approval of the Thesis/Dissertation Proposal

-- a) The student's Advisor must approve the proposal before it is submitted to the otther members of the committee. - b) The proposal is then submitted and presented to the Thesis/Dissertation Committee for approval. - The proposal is approved once it is signed by a majority vote of all committee members. - d) Once approved, the Thesis/Dissertation Proposal is sent to the Associate Dean of Biomedical Sciences.
+- Registration for Thesis/Dissertation Proposal Students must have completed all required credits in course work and PhD students must approved their qualifying exam. - 3.
+Preparation of the Thesis/Dissertation Proposal In order to avoid extensive revisions and unnecessary delays, the student should consult his/her Advisor and the Thesis/Dissertation Committee on how to prepare the Thesis/Dissertation Proposal. - 4.
+Approval of the Thesis/Dissertation Proposal - a) The student's Advisor must approve the proposal before it is submitted to the otther members of the committee. - b) The proposal is then submitted and presented to the Thesis/Dissertation Committee for approval. - c) The proposal is approved once it is signed by a majority vote of all committee members.
+(Example of the approval form will be found in Appendix L) - d) Once approved, the Thesis/Dissertation Proposal is sent to the Associate Dean of Biomedical Sciences.
 The Thesis/Dissertation Advisor is the person responsible of sending the signed copy to the Graduate Program through the Departmental Chairperson or Graduate Studies Coordinator.
-The graduate student must verify that this step was performed and that the signed copy was received by the Graduate Program Office. - e) Then, the student must register in the 6 or 15 credit course of the Thesis/Dissertation Research Project for MS or PhD, respectively.
+The graduate student must verify that this step was performed and that the signed copy was received by the Graduate Program Office.

+e) Then, the student must register in the 6 or 15 credit course of the Thesis/Dissertation Research Project for MS or PhD, respectively.
 All students must submit and receive approval from their Thesis/Dissertation Committee prior to enrolling for thesis/dissertation research project.